Manchester Women's Christian Temperance Association: Reformatory for Inebriate Women.

 ‘simple methods of immediate abstinence from strong drink and the strict regularity of life with constant and cheerful employment of gentle firmness and unfailing sympathy coupled to a religious influence always present and often directly urged'.

-By 1919 The Grove had closed along with all such certified reformatories by 1921.
+By 1919, The Grove had closed along with all such certified reformatories by 1921.
 Although suitable for reformable generally middle-class women the reformatories were ill-suited for the alcoholic or mentally ill patients often from the working-classes who, were regarded by some as having, ‘sabotaged or subverted the system’.
 Only a small number of inmates could be reformed for the costs involved and the homes were regarded as a distraction from the main aims of the temperance associations to introduce new and strengthen existing temperance legislation.
 The Grove was demolished in the 20th Century and a block of modern flats occupies the ground at 5 Egerton Road Fallowfield, Manchester.
 'Fallowfield House’ listed in the trade directory as standing on the corner of 1 Egerton Road and 289 Wilmslow Road is now the Friendship Inn Public House.

-View of the Friendship Inn and Egerton Road from Wilmslow Road, Fallowfield, Manchester.

 Inebriates Act 1898

-The work of the MWCTA along with the general Temperance Movement was effective in persuading Parliament regarding the treatment of inebriates with the passing of the 1898 Inebriates Act.
-This Act enabled the provision of Government funded council or privately owned, ‘State Inebriate Reformatories’ where habitual drunkards on sentence of the Crown Court could be confined for up to three years in lieu of any other sentence.
-The Act also enabled the same confinement for those convicted of four counts of drunkenness in the lower courts.
+The work of the MWCTA along with the general Temperance Movement was effective in persuading Parliament regarding the treatment of inebriates with the passing of the Inebriates Act 1898.
+This act enabled the provision of government funded council or privately owned, ‘State Inebriate Reformatories’ where habitual drunkards on sentence of the Crown Court could be confined for up to three years in lieu of any other sentence.
+The act also enabled the same confinement for those convicted of four counts of drunkenness in the lower courts.